Effective Date: January 1, 2023

-When you access Brightline services, you trust us with your personal information.
+When you access services provided by Brightline, Inc. or any of its managed entities, including Brightline Medical Associates, P.A., Brightline Medical Associates of California, Inc., Brightline Medical Associates, of New Jersey, P.A., or Brightline Medical Associates of Kansas, P.A. (collectively, “Brightline”), you trust us with your personal information.
 We highly value that trust.
 Our commitment to you is our ongoing transparency about the personal information we collect and our efforts to help you to understand our privacy practices.
 This notice describes the personal information we collect, how we use it, and the choices you can make regarding these data.

 Personal Information We Collect